heywood8/ansible-role-amlen_exporter/README.md

     amlen_exporter_version: 0.4.0

-The version of Node exporter to install.
+The version of Amlen exporter to install.
 Available releases can be found on the [tags](https://github.com/heywood8/amlen-prometheus-exporter/tags) listing in the Amlen exporter repository.

 If you change the version, the `amlen_exporter` binary will be replaced with the updated version, and the service will be restarted.

     amlen_exporter_arch: 'amd64'
     amlen_exporter_download_url: "{{ amlen_exporter_download_prefix }}/{{ amlen_exporter_version }}/amlen_exporter-{{ amlen_exporter_version }}.centos7-{{ amlen_exporter_arch }}.tar.gz"

-The architecture and download URL for Node exporter.
+The architecture and download URL for Amlen exporter.

-    amlen_exporter_bin_path: /usr/local/bin/node_exporter
+    amlen_exporter_bin_path: /usr/local/bin/amlen_exporter

 The path where the `amlen_exporter` binary will be installed.

     amlen_exporter_port: 9672

-Port on which node exporter will listen.
+Port on which Amlen exporter will listen.

     amlen_exporter_user: amlen_exporter